top of page

 • Discover and work with trauma.

-• Engage the body to address conditions such as anxiety, depression, disassociation, dysmorphia, and more.
+• Engage your body to address conditions such as anxiety, depression, disassociation, dysmorphia, and more.

 • Develop lifelong skills for managing change and stress, and unearth a deep reservoir of emotional resilience.

-• Recognize their power and capacity for transformation, growth, and manifesting their desired life.
+• Recognize your power and capacity for transformation, growth, and manifesting the life you desire.

 • Learn how to align mind and body to break old patterns and habits and move through life with wisdom and ease.